 The purpose of the Medical History Museum is to encourage appreciation and understanding of the history of medicine and its role in society through direct engagement with the collections.
 The museum stimulates active learning about the history of medicine through research, teaching, and dialogue among communities of students, faculty, scholars, alumni, and the wider public.
 The museum organizes exhibitions and educational programs to offer enjoyment and encourage inquiry, while building and maintaining its collections in trust for future generations.

 Dr Jacqueline Healy has extensive experience in the arts and museum sectors.
-She is the Senior Curator of the Medical History Museum and Henry Forman Atkinson Dental Museum at the University of Melbourne.
+She is Director, Museums, Faculty of Medicine, Dentistry and Health Sciences encompassing the Medical History Museum , Henry Forman Atkinson Dental Museum and Harry Brookes Allen Anatomy and Pathology Museum at the University of Melbourne.
 Previously she was Director of Bundoora Homestead Art Centre, the public art gallery of the City of Darebin, from 2002 to 2011.
 Other positions include Director of the Museum and Art Gallery of the Northern Territory and Director, Public Programs, National Gallery of Victoria.
-During a career in museum and art galleries she has been committed to increasing community involvement in museums and creating innovative programs.
+During a career in museum and art galleries she has been committed to increasing community involvement in museums and creating innovative programs

 University of Melbourne